ArdahanDogru/nfr-elicitation-assistant/README.md

 ## Overview

-This prototype tool developed for  two fundamental gaps in AI-assisted requirements engineering:
+This prototype tool was developed for the paper: Eliciting Nonfunctional Requirements: an Ontology-driven Generative AI Approach.

 - **Query Formulation Gap** — Practitioners often don't know what questions to ask AI tools about NFRs.
 - **Response Evaluation Gap** — There is no easy way to validate AI outputs against established RE frameworks.